 Orgastic Women by André Derain | Antichrist (2009)

-Antichrist is a pagan version of Adam and Eve in Eden, where the female character embraces her true nature and claims the nature is the house of the devil.
+Antichrist is a pagan version of Adam and Eve in Eden, where the female character embraces her true nature and claims nature is the house of the devil.
 Because of that, the forest in Lars Von Trier’s film is very dark and somewhat supernatural, where a lot of dream sequences take places.
-The reference comes from Ivan I. Shiskin work made in 1888.
-Not only the colours and shape, but also the trees itself, which gains several meanings through the Trilogy of Depression, composed by Antichrist, Melancholia and Nymphomaniac.
+The reference comes from Ivan I. Shishkin work made in 1888.
+Not only the colors and shape but also the trees itself, which gains several meanings through the Trilogy of Depression, composed by Antichrist, Melancholia and Nymphomaniac.

 The Dying Artist by Zygmunt Andrychiewicz | Nymphomaniac (2013)